AyeAreEm/impulse/README.md

 ### Todos / Ideas
 ```
-defer -> perform action right before the end of current scope

 default struct values -> so that there isn't a need for a constructor as its baked into the struct

 group -> group of acceptable types. `group number: |u8 i8 i32 int usize|` (idk what's the name for something like this lmao, it won't be named group tho)